 If there is such a possibility, you need to change the port number and manually set another port, which your provider will not block (for example, when port 21 is blocked, you can use port 2121 on the FTP server).

-If there is no possibility to change the port number of the service, you can use port mapping in the rule of port forwarding in Keenetic.
-You can find more information in the article 'Port forwarding'.
+If there is no possibility of changing the service's port number, you can use port mapping in the port forwarding rule in your Keenetic.
+You can find more information in the Port forwarding article.

-5. In the network settings of the host, to which the ports are forwarded, it is necessary that the IP-address of the default gateway is equal to the local IP-address of the Keenetic router (by default 192.168.1.1).
+5. In the network settings of the host, to which the ports are forwarded, it is necessary that the IP address of the default gateway is equal to the local IP address of the Keenetic router (by default 192.168.1.1).
 This is the case if you manually specify the network connection settings on the host.
 If the host is a DHCP client, i.e. it automatically receives an IP address, subnet mask, default gateway and DNS addresses, then the default gateway will be equal to the local IP address of the Keenetic router.

-6. Some features of port forwarding for Xbox and PS4 game consoles are presented in the article: 'Using Xbox and PS4 when connecting via Keenetic'.
+6. Some port forwarding details for Xbox and PS4 game consoles are presented in the article: Using Xbox and PS4 with a Keenetic router.

 ip nat udp-port-preserve